 NBA Playoffs: Bucks' Starting Lineup Against Heat

-The Milwaukee Bucks had their heart crushed by the Miami Heat last season during the second round of the Eastern Conference Playoffs.

-However, this season, they are up 2-0 on the Heat and head to Maimi for Game 3 on Thursday.
+The Milwaukee Bucks do not appear to be on the verge of facing defeat at the hands of Jimmy Butler and the Miami Heat like last season.
+With their 3-0 lead, they can sweep the Heat on Saturday.

-The Bucks have announced their starting lineup for the night, and the full lineup can be seen in a post below from FantasyLabs NBA.
+The Buck's starting lineup for the elimination game can be seen in a post below from FantasyLabs NBA.

-The Milwaukee Bucks are 1.5-point favorites on Thursday for Game 3 in Miami against the Heat, according to FanDuel.
+The Milwaukee Bucks are 4.5-point favorites on Saturday in Game 4 against the Heat in Miami, according to FanDuel.

 Related stories on NBA basketball